-- Monitor key performance metrics that can be with interactive visual dashboards.
+- Monitor key performance metrics with interactive visual dashboards.

 - Debug systems, isolate bottlenecks, and resolve code-level performance issues.

-- Identify and troubleshoot unseen problems at their root.
+- Identify and troubleshoot the root cause of unseen problems.

 Cloud intelligence for the distributed world

-Dynatrace, a pioneer of distributed tracing since 2006 with PurePath, our patented distributed tracing technology, extends observability beyond metrics, logs, and distributed traces to integrate with code-level analysis, user experience data, and metrics from the latest open-source standards.
-This expansion gives you full contextual observability into your entire environment of apps and services, and the underlying cloud infrastructure.
+Dynatrace, a pioneer of distributed tracing since 2006 with PurePath, our patented distributed tracing technology, integrates metrics, logs, and distributed traces with code-level analysis, user experience data, and metrics from the latest open-source standards.
+This expansion gives you full contextual observability into your entire environment of apps and services and the underlying cloud infrastructure.
 With an all-in-one, AI-driven software intelligence platform, your BizDevOps teams have a single source of truth for all your data, which means less time troubleshooting and more time innovating.